jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

             storage: 2Gi
       ```

-1. Download the Helm chart, for example the bitmani one; and modify any parameters in the values.yaml file.
+1. Download the Helm chart, for example the bitmani one, and modify any parameters in the values.yaml file.

     ```sh
     helm pull bitnami/postgresql